• 03 9439 0777

 Desexing

-Desexing your female pet can reduce the risk of:
+Desexing your female dog can reduce the risk of:

 • Pyometra